Ypnose/ahrf/README.md

 ---------------------------------------------------

-ahrf is an `awk` script designed to interpret a simple and straightforward ascii file format.
+ahrf is an `awk` script designed to interpret a simple and straightforward ASCII file format.
 I wrote it to share my personal documentation, which is written in plain text files.
 They can be exported to HTML.
 The main goal was... readability.